eTeacher Profiles

 My greatest passions in teaching are helping ākonga discover and grow who they are through authentic, challenging learning and whanaungatanga (relationships) both within and outside the school community.
 I also love hands-on science and technology, critical thinking (particularly problem-solving), creative thinking, communication (speaking, writing, listening), fitness/health and anything to do with nature/environmental sustainability.

-I’m excited to be a part of the VLN community to develop and support the secondary gifted programme and ako with a whole new group of leaners from across Aotearoa.
+I’m excited to be a part of the VLN community to develop and support the Biology and Gifted Learner programmes and ako with a whole new group of leaners from across Aotearoa.

 Ngā mihi me te aroha nui.